dracula/omglol/INSTALL.md

 1. Navigate to your address from your dashboard
 2. Navigate to your settings
-3. From the theme drop down, choose Dracula.
+3. From the theme dropdown, choose Dracula.
-4. Boom, Dracula theme 🧛🏻‍♂️!